Trisfald/veridia-rpg/Traits.md

 ### Levitation
 ##### *Requisites: way of the psychic 5*
 ##### Cost: 6 experience points
-Spend two points of fervor and take an action.\
+Spend one point of fervor and take a free action.\
-Roll *way of the psychic + integrity*.
 You can levitate and move freely while airborne.
-Your flying speed is equal to your movement speed times the number of successes.\
+Your flying speed is equal to five times your movement speed.\
-Lasts one minute.
+Lasts three turns.

 ## <a name="SS-sun"></a>Way of the sun traits